skalarproduktraum/phd-thesis/chapters/interface-efficiency.md

 Since the development of the original model, more derivatives were developed such as,

 * _CPM-GOMS_ [@John:1995cp], extending the original GOMS model to parallel tasks,
-* _Codein_ [@Christou:2012b12], a new notation for GOMS which extends to reality-based interfaces, or
+* _Codein_ [@Christou:2012b12], a new notation for GOMS which extends to reality-based interfaces,
-* the _Touch-Level Model_ (TLM) [@Rice:2014341], which not only extends the use of KLM-GOMS to today's ubiquitous touch-enabled devices, but also introduces new operators, e.g. for taps, gestures, or real-world distractions.
+* the _Touch-Level Model_ (TLM) [@Rice:2014341], which not only extends the use of KLM-GOMS to today's ubiquitous touch-enabled devices, but also introduces new operators, e.g. for taps, gestures, or real-world distractions, or
+* the _Touch-less Hand Gesture-Level Model_ (THGLM), extending the KLM to touchless interactions [@Erazo:2015d6c].

 ### KLM-GOMS Concepts and Terminology